briankalid/Repositorio_prueba/README.md

   - Twitter API.
   - PHPMyAdmin for the MySQL database.
   - http server.
-  - Libraries: tweepy and from this library we also use OAuthHandler and Stream.
-From tweepy.streaming we used StreamListener the other libraries are twitter, json, datetime, pandas, flask, mysql connectors and matplotlib.
+  - Libraries: tweepy and from this library we also use OAuthHandler and Cursor.
+From tweepy.cursor we used api.search the other libraries are twitter, json, pickle, datetime, pandas, flask, mysql connectors and matplotlib.

 ## General system architecture.
 - **Data source:** Twitter API.